 The implications of the Ricardian perspective are not quite as stark if the increased deficit is due to increased government spending.
 Households should still realize that they have to pay for this spending with higher taxes at some future date.
 Lifetime household income will decrease, so consumption will decrease.
 However, consumption smoothing suggests that the decrease in consumption will be spread between the present and the future.
-The decrease in current consumption will be less than the increase in government spending, so national savings will decrease, as in the analysis in .
+The decrease in current consumption will be less than the increase in government spending, so national savings will decrease, as in the analysis in <a href="Section 14.4" The Costs of Deficits".
 Since the Ricardian perspective says that the timing of taxes is irrelevant, the effect is the same as it would be if the taxes were also imposed today.
 So one way of thinking about this is to suppose that the government increases spending and finances that increase with current taxes.